 - Chilling for an hour lets the cucumbers absorb dressing flavor while staying crisp

-Pile it high next to grilled chicken, burgers, or honestly just eat it straight from the bowl with a fork.
-No judgment here — it's that good.
+Pile it next to grilled chicken, stack it alongside burgers, or just stand at the fridge door eating forkfuls.
+No judgment — it's that good.

 How It Comes Together